 And can you recommend any secret spots in the city?
 I like to think I'm a bit of a burger connoisseur!
 I haven't quite tried every burger in London, however, my favourite is Patty & Bun.
 They're multiplying rapidly but thankfully the quality isn't dropping.
 It's a minimal menu but they get it all spot on.
 There is also a really fantastically filthy burger place hidden away above the market in Covent Garden called Meat Market – sister to Meat Liquor.

 For a few drinks and something a little different I enjoy introducing people to The Evans & Peel Detective Agency for a drink or two.
 I won't spoil the surprise if you've not been.
 Make sure you book online in advance and enjoy.

 Who are your favourite fashion designers?

-For me it’s Gant, Reiss, Paul Smith and Ted Baker.
-When going suit-smart, RoomTen have made some great pieces for me and are dressing myself – and the best men, for our wedding later this year.
+For me, it's Gant, Reiss, Paul Smith and Ted Baker.
+When going suit-smart, RoomTen has made some great pieces for me and are dressing myself – and the best men, for our wedding later this year.